RedMadRobot/input-mask-ios/README.md

 wired with the corresponding `UITextField`.

-`MaskedTextFieldDelegate` has his own listener `MaskedTextFieldDelegateListener`, which extends `UITextFieldDelegate` protocol with a `textField(textField: UITextField, didExtractValue value: String)` method.
+`MaskedTextFieldDelegate` has his own listener `MaskedTextFieldDelegateListener`, which extends `UITextFieldDelegate` protocol with a callback providing actual extracted value.
 All the `UITextFieldDelegate` calls from the client `UITextField` are forwarded to the `MaskedTextFieldDelegateListener` object, yet it doesn't allow to override `textField(textField:shouldChangeCharactersIn:replacementString:)` result, always returning `false`.